 Gallbladder problems can be painful and in some cases, dangerous.
-Therefore, eating the right foods and avoiding fatty foods can help improve the health of your gallbladder.
+Therefore, eating the right food and avoiding fatty food can help improve the health of your gallbladder.
 Although it is common to have food-related issues after gallstone surgery, it is important to contact your surgeon if you experience any of the following symptoms:

 - Abdominal pain, especially if it worsens